 Legacy’s flame-retardant fabric meets standards set by the California Fire Marshal, ASTM, the National Fire Protection Association (NFPA), Underwriters Laboratory of Canada (CAN/ULC), Uniform Building Code (UBC), the Federal Aviation Administration FAR 25.863(a), and European standard EN 13501-1 and DIN 4102.

 When exposed to fire, non-FR PE fabric will feed the fire and continue to burn.
-PVC and other FR fabrics are self-extinguishing.
+ExxoTec™ PVC fabric is self-extinguishing.
 Once the building is engulfed in flame, it’s hard – and dangerous – to put it out.
 Flame-retardant fabric provides needed protection in case of fire.

 Want to learn more about the benefits of fabric structures?
 Request more information.